zhuzilin/ring-flash-attention/README.md

 Note that
 - when running the benchmark with with 8 gpu, the flash attn code is running with 1/8 computation of ring attention.
-- the varlen version is slow at the moment, please use the non-varlen version if possible.
+- the varlen versions are slow at the moment, please use the non-varlen version if possible.

 ### Limits